Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Taught by Psychological wellbeing practitioners, psychotherapists and psychologists who are specialists in specific areas of CAMHS, Cognitive Behavioural Therapy and Education.

-The programme is designed to equip students with the skills to work with children, young people and parents to assess and support for common mental health difficulties, including depression and anxiety through cognitive behavioural therapy approaches.
+The programme is designed to equip students with the skills to work with children, young people and parents to assess and support common mental health difficulties, including depression and anxiety, through cognitive behavioural therapy approaches.

-The Diploma consists of 4 compulsory 30 credit modules, assessed at Level 7.
+The Diploma consists of 4 compulsory 30-credit modules, assessed at Level 6 or 7 depending on your existing qualifications.

 Should you require more information you can contact the IAPT team.